-2. What is the difference between melting and tempering chocolate
+1. What is the difference between melting and tempering chocolate

 In short, when chocolate is melted, the molecules separate.
 When you temper the chocolate, you bond those molecules back together so your chocolate will harden with a glossy shine and fine “snap”.
-With simply melting chocolate, without tempering, the chocolate will somewhat harden but will lose its initial shine, will be matt with an unpleasant texture.
-There is no need to temper chocolate when you use chocolate IN a recipe like when you make brownie, however when chocolate IS the recipe, for example chocolate bonbon or this Chocolate nest for Easter you need to apply a proper pre-crystallising / tempering.
-Without appropriate chocolate tempering it is likely that you simply won´t be able to unmould Chocolate nest from the bowl because they stay will crystallize uneven and stay somewhat too soft and unpleasant.
+With simply melting chocolate, without tempering, the chocolate will somewhat harden but will lose its initial shine, and will be matt with an unpleasant texture.
+There is no need to temper chocolate when you use chocolate IN a recipe like when you make brownies, however when chocolate IS the recipe, for example, chocolate decoration, chocolate bonbon, etc. you need to apply proper pre-crystallizing / tempering.
+Without appropriate chocolate tempering, it is likely that you simply won´t be able to unmould these Raspberry Ruby chocolate bonbons from the mold because they stay will crystallize unevenly and stay somewhat too soft and unpleasant.

-Good news is that as fancy as it sounds, chocolate tempering is actually rather easy and quick, really nothing to be worry about while making this Chocolate nest for Easter!
+The good news is that as fancy as it sounds, chocolate tempering is actually rather easy and quick, really nothing to be worried about!
 There is one easy step between melted and tempered chocolate… Continue reading!

-3. How to temper chocolate
+2. How to temper chocolate

 From the Callebaut website I think you might find this piece of learning material below useful:

-What is tempering / pre-crystallising?
+What is tempering / pre-crystallizing?

-The purpose of tempering chocolate is to pre-crystallise the cocoa butter in it, which is important to make your chocolate ready for processing.
+The purpose of tempering chocolate is to pre-crystallize the cocoa butter in it, which is important to make your chocolate ready for processing.
 During tempering, the cocoa butter in the chocolate takes on a stable crystalline form.
 This guarantees a perfect finished product with a satin gloss and a hard snap.
 It also makes the chocolate contract during cooling, which makes it easier to unmould.
 If chocolate is simply melted and then left to cool down, the finished product will not be glossy.
-If you make the small effort of bringing your chocolate to the right working temperature properly, you are guaranteed to get the desired end result.
+If you make the small effort to bring your chocolate to the right working temperature properly, you are guaranteed to get the desired end result.
 And that’s what we mean by tempering: bringing chocolate up to the right working temperature while making sure that the crystalline structure of the cocoa butter in it is stable.

-For this Chocolate nest for Easter I used a different method, I tempered the chocolate with cocoa butter powder.
-Compared to the seeding method I find the cocoa butter method even easier and more stable, less opportunity for mistakes.
+For this Chocolate nest for Easter, I used a different method, I tempered the chocolate with cocoa butter powder.
+Compared to the seeding method I find the cocoa butter method even easier and more stable, with less opportunity for mistakes.

 Mix well cocoa butter powder with chocolate

 That´s it, easy peasy!
 What happens if you don´t want to temper chocolate?
-The chocolate won´t set, will stay matt, somewhat soft and most probably won´t come off the bowl.
+The chocolate won´t set, will stay matt, somewhat soft, and most probably won´t come off the bowl.

 After tempering the chocolate, making the Chocolate nest is super easy!

-1. Make sure first that you properly clean the outside of your bowl (I am using vinegar and paper towel) as any residue will be seen on the chocolate.
-Place the bowl into the freezer (so chocolate will set easier)
+1. Make sure first that you properly clean the outside of your bowl (I am using vinegar and a paper towel) as any residue will be seen on the chocolate.
+Place the bowl into the freezer (so the chocolate will set easier)

-6. Apply the last layer of chocolate on the bowl, make sure at this point that the bowl is well covered all around.
+6. Apply the last layer of chocolate on the bowl, and make sure at this point that the bowl is well covered all around.
 Tip: place the bowl on a glass and turn the bowl on the side slightly - if you can - in this way the edge of the bowl is more accessible

-Chocolate nest for Easter
+Chocolate Nest for Easter

-- 150 g Callebaut Dark Chocolate (callets)
+- 150 g (1 cups) Dark Chocolate eg. Callebaut Dark Chocolate (callets)